tweag/nickel/doc/manual/contracts.md

 A function contract `In -> Out` returns a wrapped function which, for each call, will check the parameter against the `In` contract and the return value against the `Out` contract.
-Put differently, `In` represents *pre-conditions* which must hold about the parameter, and `Out` represents *post-conditions* which must hold about the return value of the function.
+Put differently, `In` represents *pre-conditions* which must hold for the parameter, and `Out` represents *post-conditions* which must hold for the return value of the function.

 ##### Caller vs callee